Literary realism: Naturalism

 Naturalism was a literary movement or tendency from the 1880s to 1930s that used detailed realism to suggest that social conditions, heredity, and environment had inescapable force in shaping human character.
 It was a mainly unorganized literary movement that sought to depict believable everyday reality, as opposed to such movements as Romanticism or Surrealism, in which subjects may receive highly symbolic, idealistic or even supernatural treatment.

 Naturalism was an outgrowth of literary realism, influenced by Charles Darwin's theory of evolution.
 Whereas realism seeks only to describe subjects as they really are, naturalism also attempts to determine "scientifically" the underlying forces (e.g., the environment or heredity) influencing the actions of its subjects.
-Naturalistic works often include supposed sordid subject matter, for example, Émile Zola's frank treatment of sexuality, as well as pervasive pessimism.
+Naturalistic works often include supposed sordid subject matter, for example, Émile Zola's Rougon-Macquart's treatment of sexuality, as well as pervasive pessimism.
 Naturalistic works tend to focus on the darker aspects of life, including poverty, racism, violence, prejudice, disease, corruption, prostitution, and filth.
 As a result, naturalistic writers were frequently criticized for focusing too much on human vice and misery.